-- Ryuuichi Naruhodo, AKA Phoenix Wright.
+- Ryuichi Naruhodo, AKA Phoenix Wright.
 In the third game, he actually gets impersonated and threatened by a gangster named Furio Tigre, aka The Tiger (Toranosuke Shibakuzo, aka Zenitora), who's obviously associated with tigers.

 - The only element of this trope that doesn't really fit Phoenix is "good at fighting".
 However, he is a playable character in Ultimate Marvel vs. Capcom 3, even though he can't fight worth beans in his own series.

 - Kamen Rider Ryuki as well as Ryu Terui from Kamen Rider Double.

 - Ryuji Takasu from Toradora!!, in which the whole premise of the title involves the concept of Tigers and Dragon's in Eastern Culture being seen as counterparts.
 'Tora' is the Japanese word for tiger, while 'Dora' comes from 'Doragon' the japanese pronunciation of the English word 'Dragon'.
 The characters names in the show are the reverse of the title, Ryuji's name deriving from Ryu, the Japanese word for dragon, and the female protagonist/love interest is named Taiga Aisaka, 'Taiga' being the Japanese pronunciation of the English word 'Tiger'.